 Unmatched protection zones

-Found on the palm, back-of-hand, fingertips, and finger sidewalls, HexArmor® needlestick-resistant gloves offer robust protection zones that are purpose-built to provide protection to specific areas of the hand where frequent injuries are more common.
+Found on the palm, back of the hand, fingertips, and finger sidewalls, HexArmor® needlestick-resistant gloves offer robust protection zones that are purpose-built to provide protection to specific areas of the hand where frequent injuries are more common.

 There are several factors to consider when choosing which needle-resistant glove or body protection is right for you.
 To learn more about this technology or which glove is best for your needs, contact one of our Solutions Specialists today at 1.877.MY.ARMOR or visit www.hexarmor.com.